-Affordable housing development will be permitted on small sites beyond, but reasonably adjacent to, the Village Boundary of Loxley where the following is demonstrated:
+Affordable housing development as defined in the NPPF, will be permitted on rural exception sites beyond, but reasonably adjacent to, the Development Boundary of Loxley where the following is demonstrated:

-- a) There is a proven and as yet unmet local need, having regard to the latest Housing Needs Survey; - b) No other suitable and available sites exist within the Village Boundary of Loxley; and - c) Secure arrangements exist to ensure the housing will remain affordable and available to meet the continuing needs of local people.
+- a) There is a proven and as yet unmet local need, having regard to the most recent Housing Needs Survey; - b) No other suitable and available sites exist within the Development Boundary of Loxley; and - c) Secure arrangements exist to ensure the housing will remain affordable and available to meet the continuing needs of local people.

 Where viability for 100% affordable housing provision cannot be achieved, an element of market housing may be included within a rural exception scheme, to provide sufficient cross-subsidy to facilitate the delivery of affordable homes.
-In such cases, land owners will be required to provide additional supporting evidence in the form of an open book development appraisal for the proposal containing inputs assessed and verified by a chartered surveyor.
+In such cases, applicants will be required to provide additional supporting evidence in the form of an open book development appraisal for the proposal containing inputs assessed and verified by a chartered surveyor.